15- Solved problem 6-19-4 for local buckling of column-2010.

 What are the main chapter and sections for slender built up section?

-The same dimension is also for the lower plate.
-The middle plate has a height =11 inches, with a width of 1/4 inch; thus, the overall height is 12 inches.
+The same dimension applies to the lower plate as well.
+The middle plate has a height of 11 inches and a width of 1/4 inch; thus, the overall height is 12 inches.

 Given k*L is 8 feet.
-Since this section is a built-up section, we can not get information from any tables.
-The following slide image shows the calculation of Ix, or the moment of inertia about x-x, the Ix value equals 358.56 inch4.
+Since this section is a built-up section, we cannot obtain information from any tables.
+The following slide image shows the calculation of Ix, the moment of inertia about the x-x axis; the Ix value is 358.56 in.
+4.

 Solved problem 6-19-4 for local buckling of columns